 - SIEMs help with real-time monitoring of organizational systems for security incidents.

-- A SIEM has a unique perspective on security incidents, because it has access to multiple data sources – for example, it can combine alerts from an IDS with information from an antivirus product.
-It helps security teams identify security incidents that no individual security tool can see, and help them focus on alerts from security tools that have special significance
+- A SIEM has a unique perspective on security incidents because it has access to multiple data sources – for example, it can combine alerts from an IDS with information from an antivirus product.
+It helps security teams identify security incidents that no individual security tool can see, and helps them focus on alerts from security tools that have special significance

 Advanced Threat Detection